dashersw/pedalboard.js/README.md

 Pot component serves as a means to tweak a Pedal's parameters, such as gain, level, distortion, delay feedback, etc. It's analogous to a potentiometer, i.e. variable resistor.

 LinearPot and LogPot are two classes that inherit from the Pot class, and provide two different potentiometer implementations.
 A pot has a value, and a multiplier.
 Value reflects a pedal's parameter value, such as gain.
 Multiplier is kind of like the resistance of a resistor.
+Optionally, you can define minimum, maximum and default values.

-One never accesses the value directly but through the getter method getValue.
-The Pot's setValue method requires a windowed range between 0 and 10, representing pot rotation.
-Values larger than 10 will be interpreted as 10 and lower than 0 will be interpreted as 0.
+The Pot's setValue method requires a windowed range between 0 and 1, representing pot rotation.
+Values larger than 1 will be interpreted as 1 and lower than 0 will be interpreted as 0.

-In an application where your parameter is required to be between 0 and 1, multiplier should be 0.1.
-When you need your parameter to have a range between 0 and 1000, your multiplier should be 100.
+In an application where your parameter is required to be between 0 and 10, multiplier should be 10.
+When you need your parameter to have a range between 0 and 1000, your multiplier should be 1000.
+Optionally, you can just leave the multiplier as 1 and play with minimum and maximum values to achieve the same effect.

 The only difference between a LinearPot and a LogPot is their algorithm of sweeping through their values.
 While LinearPot will just reflect setValue input times the multiplier, LogPot will calculate as log(setValue input) times 10 times multiplier.